Lake Chapala: The Good, The Bad, And The Ugly

 Beauty – Gorgeous scenery, hummingbirds and butterflies are always around you

-Things To Do – Well over a hundred organizations to keep you busy
+Things To Do – Well over a hundred organizations and activities to keep you busy

 Close to a Major International Airport – Guadalajara Airport is only 30 minutes away